Light

 Indexes

 While improving query performance, indexes also increase disk and memory usage and slow down insertions and updates.
-Creating too many indexes may be detrimental; only index properties you often filter or order by.
+Creating too many indexes may be detrimental; only index properties you often filter, order, or group by.

 Below, we are referencing the User.name property with the dot notation shorthand: .name.